openstack/oslo.messaging/doc/source/supported-messaging-drivers.rst

   of python oslo.messaging currently gates on.

-* Must have integration testing including at least 3 popular oslo.messaging dependents, preferrably at the minimum a devstack-gate job with Nova, Cinder, and Neutron.
+* Must have integration testing including at least 3 popular oslo.messaging dependents, preferably at the minimum a devstack-gate job with Nova, Cinder, and Neutron.

 * All testing above must be voting in the gate of oslo.messaging.